 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: the Duolingo English test, International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 105 on the Duolingo English test, 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who successfully complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received:

 M.Ed. in School Counseling – Additional Requirements

 - Contact information for 2 recommenders from professional sources (i.e., not family/friends).
-This form can be submitted online (login required) or through the printable form.
+This form can be submitted online (login required).
 These individuals should be qualified to address the applicant’s ability to complete the graduate-level work, disposition, and ability to become a counselor, and their maturity, motivation, and ethics.
 Some examples of individuals that may be suitable include professors, employers, or leaders in an organization where the applicant volunteers.